 - Promotions: hotel chains often have their own marketing and PR offices that can handle the advertising and communication of the whole chain, enhancing the recognition and reputation

-- Agreements: Larger hotel chains have a better negotiation power against the TOs and OTAs.
+- Agreements: larger hotel chains have better negotiation power against the TOs and OTAs.

 hotel Chains provide reservations support, extensive marketing and advertising campaigns, guest loyalty programs, brand standards (i.e. quality assurance), consulting support and lender comfort.

 The biggest disadvantage however is the lack of independence.
 As a hotelier, you have to follow certain rules and standards and can not react to the market demands as quick and flexible as you wish.
 The decision-making process is longer.
 Another downside is, with the decision of belonging to a Chain, you decide against uniqueness.
 Your property, as a part of a chain, will never stand out.

 Independent hotels can also join a soft hotel brand or Independent Hotel Group, where they can take advantage of all the benefits offered by hotel chains without being held back by all the restrictions imposed.

 - Hotel Franchise

 - Hotel Group

 - Hotel Soft Brand

 - Hotel Management

 - Chain Hotel